ktsalik/angular-localization/README.md

 # Angular-localization

 Angular localization library.
-Makes it easy to manage languages for your website.
+Makes it easy to manage languages on your website.

 ## Installation
 ### Using npm